-After several months of cold weather and ice, Tarryall Creek is open for business and fishing well.
-Flows are on the lower end and trout are predominantly holding in the slow and deep pools and runs.
-At this point, fishing closest to the dam is producing the best results.
-However, if you make your way downstream, trout are beginning to feed more heavily given open water and new bug life.
+Tarryall Creek flows are on the rise but sit comfortably in the lower 100 cfs range.
+At this point, trout are able to spread out and are feeding at various depths.
+While the section closest the dam is fishing the best, there is plenty of great water downstream.
 Nymphing and dry dropper fishing are producing the best results right now.
 When nymphing, we like to lead with heavier, tungsten bead head bugs as opposed to applying our own split shot.
 That said, there's no harm in managing your own weight.
-As far as flies go, Guide's Choice Hare's Ears, Flashback PTs, Rainbow Warriors and red Copper Johns are all productive lead flies.
-Otherwise, trail any of the aforementioned lead flies with one or more smaller midge or baetis larva/pupa.
+As far as flies go, Guide's Choice Hare's Ears, Flashback PTs, Rainbow Warriors, Electric Caddis, Buckskin Caddis and red Copper Johns are all productive lead flies.
+Otherwise, trail any of the aforementioned lead flies with one or more smaller midge or baetis larva/emergers.
 Dry droppers are our favorite style of fishing on this creek as it gives you a shot at ambitious trout looking up as well as covers the sub-surface sections of the water and makes for a clean presentation.
 If you go this route, lead with a small attractor dry fly like an Elk Hair Caddis, Micro Chubby Chernobyl, Amy's Ant or Hippie Stomper.
 Trail any of these flies with 12 to 18 inches of tippet (or 1.5X the depth of the water) followed by one or more smaller nymphs.
-Surface action is heating up as well, so keep an eye out for midge and BWO hatches and actively rising trout.
+Surface action has been productive as well, so keep an eye out for rising trout during midge, BWO and caddis hatches.